jacomyma/edo-pi-lpx/README.md

 ## Goal

 Use a Launchpad X as a polyphonic, expressive, **microtonal** controller for MPE-compatible hardware synths.
 No DAW required, but a Raspberry Pi.
 Can be powered out of a USB power bank for portability.
-The script creates a configurable EDO layout (equal division of the octave) just like that:
+The script creates a configurable [EDO](https://en.xen.wiki/w/EDO) layout just like that:

 ![General layout](https://github.com/jacomyma/edo-pi-lpx/blob/master/resources/Artboard%2013%20-%2072%20ppi.png?raw=true)